How To Learn Wi-Fi

 0. OFDM

-- Read Chapter 2 of Book: Next Generation Wireless LANs 802.11n and 802.11ac
+- Read Chapter 2 of Book Next Generation Wireless LANs 802.11n and 802.11ac

-1. Understand Wi-Fi Physical Layer
+1. Wi-Fi Physical Layer

 Transmitter

-- Read Chapter 4 of Book: Next Generation Wireless LANs 802.11n and 802.11ac (Focus on Section 4.1 in the beginning).
-Understand the preamble design (short training symbols and long training symbols).
+- Chapter 4 of Book: Next Generation Wireless LANs 802.11n and 802.11ac (Focus on Section 4.1 in the beginning).

 Channel

-- Read Chapters 1-3 of MIMO-OFDM Wireless Communications with MATLAB.
+- Chapters 1-3 of MIMO-OFDM Wireless Communications with MATLAB.
 Understand what is multipath channel.
 Focus on small-scale fading in the beginning.

 - Matlab has modeled the fading channels, which can be found here